 You can roast any variety of popular capiscum chile peppers, Anaheim, Big Jim or even chiles grown here in Colorado known as Mirasol to make a pot of Pork Green Chili.

 But if you can get your hands on Chile Peppers from the Hatch Valley of New Mexico, they’re meatier, they’re larger and have a beautiful chile pepper flavor.
 Some say superior flavor.
+For a chile pepper to be labeled a Hatch Chile, it must be grown in the Hatch Valley region of Southern New Mexico.

-A great balance of heat and sweetness.
-New Mexico terroir, the long hot days and cool nights, the climate is perfect for producing excellent peppers for your Southwestern recipes.
-They’re wildly popular here in the West.
+- The New Mexico terroir, the long hot days and cool nights, the climate is perfect for producing excellent peppers for your Southwestern recipes.

 Each Fall, we celebrate the arrival of Chile peppers from the Hatch Valley.
 Parking lot and roadside stands fire up their chile roasting drums and the aromas of New Mexico fill the air.